qogdan/soap-php-jax/README.md

-SOAP Application
+SOAP Application.
-Client using PHP
+Client using PHP deployed on Apache.
-Server using JAX-WS
+Server using JAX-WS deployed on Tomcat.